ajstarks/deck/README.md

 The shell script, `mktbl` creates a tabular layout from tab-separated text

-The command `sexi` is a server program that provides an API for slide decks.
+The command `sex` is a server program that provides an API for slide decks.
 The API supports deck start, stop, listing, upload, and remove.
+Responses are encoded in JSON.

 To install: